erikajdavid/erikaDavidProjectOne/README.md

 - Convert code needing innerHTML with createElement and appendChild

 ## Technical wins/challenges:
+- Created a popup modal with email submission error handling.
 - Created a mobile navigation that slides in when the hamburger menu is click on.
-- Created a full functioning shopping cart app
+- Created a fully functioning shopping cart app.

 ## Design liberties taken:

-- redesigned shop buttons and containers in the shop product section.
+- Redesigned shop buttons and containers in the shop product section.
+- Designed popup modal and cart